FOMP: Origin of high order anisotropy constants

-So starting from a forth order anisotropy energy expression we obtain an equivalent expression of sixth order, that is higher anisotropy constant can be derived from the competing anisotropy of different sublattices.
+So starting from a fourth order anisotropy energy expression we obtain an equivalent expression of sixth order, that is higher anisotropy constant can be derived from the competing anisotropy of different sublattices.

 FOMP in other symmetries

 The problem for cubic crystal system has been approached by Bozorth, and partial results have been obtained by different authors, but exact complete phase diagrams with anisotropy contributions up to sixth and eighth order have only been determined more recently.

-The FOMP in the trigonal crystal system has been analyzed for case of the anisotropy energy expression up to forth order:
+The FOMP in the trigonal crystal system has been analyzed for case of the anisotropy energy expression up to fourth order:

 where $\theta$ and $\phi$ are the polar angles of the magnetization vector with respect to c-axis.
 The study of the energy derivatives allows the determination of the magnetic phase and the FOMP-phase as in the hexagonal case, see the reference for the diagrams.